ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Terminal-based login is the most feature-rich method for accessing HPC resources.
 Web-based alternatives via Jupyter Hub and RStudio Server are also provided and introduced [below]().
 To access the HPCC cluster with the standard `ssh` protocol, users want to follow steps 1-3.
+Only step 1 is required after setting up ssh key based access.

 __1.__ Type the following `ssh` login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
 The `<>` characters indicate a placeholder and need to be removed.
 Next press enter to execute the command.